 Acamprosate (Campral) eases withdrawal symptoms -- such as insomnia, anxiety, restlessness, and feeling blue -- that can last for months after you stop drinking.

-Acamprosate works by interacting with two chemical messengers in the brain: GABA (short for gamma-aminobutyric acid) and glutamate.
+Acamprosate works by interacting with two chemical messenger systems in the brain: GABA (short for gamma-aminobutyric acid) and glutamate.
 GABA, when it works correctly, stifles certain nerve cells and may help control the fear or anxiety you feel when those cells are overexcited.
 Glutamate, on the other hand, stimulates nerve cells.

 The balance of these systems in the brain of a person who has been drinking heavily for a long time gets thrown off, Holt says.
 "Acamprosate is designed to level out those abnormalities and provide some stability."